meteor/postgres-packages/docs/migrations.md

 postgres -D /usr/local/var/postgres
 ```

+### On Windows

+The easiest way to install PostgreSQL on Windows is with the installer from [EnterpriseDB](http://www.enterprisedb.com/products-services-training/pgdownload#windows).

+The installer automatically initializes the data directory and registers PostgreSQL as a Windows Service.

+You can also install the graphical management interface PGAdmin III using the same installer.

 ## Creating and deleting databases

 You will want to create a new database for each new app.
 Do this with the `createdb` command: